 That said, this isn't always a problem.
 Braces have become fashionable in some circles, and while fake braces aren't safe, real ones let you in on the trend.

-Modern braces come in multiple colors and you can add rubber bands to change it up.
+Modern braces come in multiple colours and you can add rubber bands to change it up.
 There are also gold braces available at many orthodontic offices, so someone who wears a lot of gold may be interested in this functional accessory to match.

 If you care about people knowing that you have braces, these aren't a great option.
 If you're ready to rock the metal mouth, though, consider them.